 First, however, it is worth noting that the GUI can be used (to a certain extent) to enter parameters for the model and for the observer.
 This is not strictly recommended, as no record of the parameters will be saved unless you are using reporting or history output.
-It also has to be said that the GUI entry of some of the Subpopulation parameters in particular should be regarded as alpha release at best.
+It also has to be said that the GUI entry of some of the Subpopulation parameters in particular should be regarded as alpha release at best\.
 Further, there is no ability to enter the toggle probabilities for the Climate and Economy, so at the very least you will have to create these files (even if you have zero-length bitstrings for them!).
+Thus, although, in section 3 the -p option was specified as mandatory, strictly speaking, it is not, and the model can be run without any command-line options.
+This, however, is not recommended practice.

-When the model is first started, three windows appear, as shown in Figure 8.
-You should then enter values for all parameters (making sure you press return after each entry) except climateToggleProbs, economyToggleProbs, subPops, and panel.
+When the model is first started, three windows appear, Figure 8 illustrating the contents of these windows when no command-line arguments are given.
+In this case, you should enter values for all parameters (making sure you press return after each entry) except climateToggleProbs, economyToggleProbs, subPops, and panel.
 Some parameters are optional - in particular landParcelFile, landUseFile, climateFile and economyFile need not be entered if their corresponding use... flags are set to 0.
 You should also be able to get away without entering the subPopFile, as the GUI lets you enter Subpopulation details manually.
+If you have specified a parameter file with the -p option, then you can use the GUI to make changes to the parameters if you want to, before pressing 'Next' or 'Start' to begin running the model.
+You can also enter values for the seed for the run, and, if required, the seed to use after initialisation.
+You cannot change the parameters once the run has started.